List of Crash Bandicoot characters: Crunch Bandicoot

 Crunch Bandicoot is a large and muscular genetically altered bandicoot with bionic enhancements that was created by Doctor Neo Cortex to destroy Crash Bandicoot.
-He first appears in Crash Bandicoot: The Wrath of Cortex as the final boss of each level, teaming up the with the Elementals.
+He first appears in Crash Bandicoot: The Wrath of Cortex as the final boss of each area, teaming up the with the Elementals.
 After his defeat, Crunch has a change of heart and joins Crash's family.
 He is voiced by Kevin Michael Richardson in Crash Bandicoot: The Wrath of Cortex and Crash Nitro Kart, Chris Williams in the Radical Entertainment games, and Ike Amadi in Crash Team Racing: Nitro Fueled.

 Tawna

 Tawna is the love interest of Crash who first appeared in Crash Bandicoot.
 By the time of Crash's creation, she is the only other creature to not have been subjected to the Cortex Vortex.
 After Crash is ejected from Cortex's castle, Tawna spends her captivity matching wits with Cortex, attempting to reason with Brio, and fomenting rebellion amongst Cortex's henchmen.
 After Crash defeats Cortex and rescues Tawna, they live idyllically together until Tawna leaves Crash for Pinstripe preceding the events of Crash Bandicoot 2: Cortex Strikes Back.
 She and Pinstripe later appear as playable characters in the party game Crash Boom Bang!.
 An alternate version of Tawna is a playable character in Crash Bandicoot 4: It's About Time.
 She is originally from a dimension known as the "Tawnaverse", where she is the protagonist of her home universe instead of Crash.

 During production of Crash Bandicoot, Tawna was originally named Karmen, and was based on actress Pamela Anderson, but her design was scaled back to be less provocative.
 Naughty Dog omitted Tawna from further entries in the series based both on objections from Universal Interactive's marketing director for her perceived sexist nature, and to appease the desire of Sony's Japanese marketing team for a more girlish female supporting character.
 Tawna is voiced by Debi Derryberry in the N. Sane Trilogy, Misty Lee in Crash Team Racing Nitro-Fueled and by Ursula Taherian in Crash Bandicoot 4: It's About Time.